shved-nmr/submission-form/README.md

 part (.com) for the user.

 The code was tested in **Mozilla Firefox**.
 The city checker might not work in Chrome.

-**ATTENTION ** For the city checker to work, you need to run your local machine as a server.
-Then, open inde.html as http://localhost:8000/.../index.html